Tuesday, July 2, 2024

 "Damn, you are an expert."
 John passed the bong to his longtime friend and I pulled over to the side of the road.

 "I saw them once as a child.
-They had lit up the night sky above the Blue Hills."
+They lit up the night sky above the Blue Hills."
+My neighborhood was set in those hills.

 "I've never seen them."
 Mark's eyes were spellbound by the spectacle overhead.